Always Be Prepared

 - Run the motor for about ten minutes every hour for heat.
 To avoid carbon monoxide poisoning open the window a little for fresh air, check to be certain the exhaust pipe is not blocked.

 - Make yourself visible to rescuers.
 Turn on the dome light when running the engine.
 Tie a colored cloth (preferably red) to your antenna or door.
-After the snow has stopped falling raise the hood indicating trouble.
+After the snow has stopped falling, raise the hood to indicate you are having trouble.

 - Exercise from time to time by vigorously moving arms, legs, fingers and toes to keep blood circulating and to keep warm.